Post-Performance Workshop—Spoken Word Alive!

 Curriculum Connection: Storytelling, Physical Dramatization of Story, Culture, English Language Arts, Character Education

 Post-Performance Workshops: $200/each

 Travel Fee: $60 per day

 Processing Fee of $30 added to all contracts

 Drinking water for Leeny.

 Should be in a room where students can move around and enact a story in a theatre setting.

 If held in a classroom, students’ desks should be pushed back to leave a "stage area" on one side of the room and space for students to sit on the floor in a couple of rows.

 Teacher supervision is required throughout the entire workshop.

 Optional activity: Teachers and students can practice their listening skills by counting the sounds around them.
 Students should relax and sit still with their eyes closed.
-Each student must silently count ten sounds they hear either in the classroom or outside.
+Each student silently counts ten sounds they hear either in the classroom or outside.
 Afterwards, teachers and students should list, describe, and identify these sounds.